Corn Sweat Calculator for Humidity & Heat Index

 Humidity Increase

-Corn transpiration can increase dew point by 5-10°F in agricultural regions, affecting crop disease pressure and worker comfort
+Corn sweat impact on humidity can raise dew point by 5-10°F, shaping disease pressure and worker comfort.

 Heat Index Effects